If you're considering outsourcing facilities management (or at least some aspect of it), you're hardly alone.

 Cost savings may not be the primary motivation to outsource facilities management services anymore, but it's still one of the most attractive benefits.
 Outsourced vendors often have more experience in specific areas, access to more resources and best practices they've developed over time, which can help you keep costs in check.

 Vendors also absorb employee costs such as benefits, training, and workers' compensation.
 In addition, they are able to offer career path options that keep the staff salary range in line with the service provided.

 Outsourcing can generate negative opinions and feedback from employees, the public or both.
 This is especially true if the task that is being outsourced was previously completed by your employees in-house.
 Outsourcing has the perception of whittling the job pool down, which could be a source of contention.
 This is especially true in regions that are experiencing slower than normal job growth.

-While those employees provided by the vendors chosen for the outsourced work may be well-trained and highly competent, they might not be as well-versed when it comes to understanding your culture and unique organizational dynamics.
+While the employees provided by your vendors may be well-trained and highly competent, they might not be as well-versed when it comes to understanding your company culture and unique organizational dynamics.
 In addition, these employees could lack the passion and drive for the business that a full-time employee could possess.

 Depending on the vendor, it is possible that quality of the work product will suffer.
-Therefore, when trusting a vendor with outsourced work, it is imperative that specific, measurable goals are laid out.
+When trusting a vendor with outsourced work, it is imperative that specific, measurable goals are laid out.
 These goals must be reached by utilizing concrete processes.
-If these are not specifically spelled out, and agreed to, the quality and service provided by the vendor could fall far below expectations.
+If these are not specifically spelled out and agreed to, the quality and service provided by your facilities management vendors could fall far below expectations.